jdevries3133/yap/README.md

 # `yap`

-`yap` is a high-level CLI toolkit to help programmers use LLMs for programming.
-Built in the spirit of Unix single-responsibility programs.
+`yap` is a high-level CLI toolkit to help programmers use LLMs for programming; built in the spirit of Unix single-responsibility programs.

 # Features